 PIX and RenderDoc issues

-The native FSR2 backends used within FSR2 plugin graphics capture tools such as PIX and RenderDoc may be less stable.
+When the native FSR2 backends used within FSR2 plugin, graphics capture tools such as PIX and RenderDoc may be less stable.
 Disabling the native backend (

 ) and using the RHI-based backend may allow the capture tool to replay captures more reliably.